drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 These properties allow users to validate that their inputs will have the intended effects by, for example, simulating or dry-running the program execution beforehand using productive data.
-Furthermore, this requires applications to always act predictably and to incorporate _reproducible builds_.
+Furthermore, this requires applications to always act predictably and to incorporate general _reproducibility_.
 Users can then always recreate the application from the verifiable source code and its stored state.
 Given the same input values and application state, an app will always return the same results.[^predictably]

 [^predictably]:
     This behavior is similar to